-Posted By The Law Offices of Eugene G. Bruno, P.C.
-Posted in: Dog Bite.
+Posted By Eugene Bruno & Associates Posted in: Dog Bite.

 California’s Dog Attack laws are strict liability.
 This means that the owner is directly responsible for whatever attack their dog has on another person.
 The law states, “The owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the owner of the dog, regardless of the former viciousness of the dog or the owner’s knowledge of such viciousness.”
 In translation, this means that dog owners are responsible only if their dog attacks another person.
 But what if a dog attacks another dog?
 What can a dog owner do if their beloved animal is attacked viciously by another dog?